ChanceTheDev0/ChanceTheDev0/README.md

 -  Hi, my name's Chance I’m interested in advancing my skill set and moving forward in the world of technology.

 -  I’m transitioning to web development.
 Ive completed a few courses on web development fundamentals, responsive web design, HTML, CSS, and Javascript.
 Now I'm studying full stack javscript more in depth with The Odin Project.
-I've learned how to use git, github, Unix CLI, vscode, node.js, and browser      dev tools.
+I've learned how to use git, github, bash CLI, vscode, node.js, and browser      dev tools.

 -  I’m pursuing the knowlegde to obtain a career in the field while cultivating a passion for the technology.
 I'd be happy to learn more from any project